 3. Does DUI trigger a license suspension?

 Yes.
 A first-time DUI in California typically carries a four-month suspension, whether or not there was an accident.
 If there was an accident that caused an injury, a misdemeanor DUI charge carries a one-to-three year suspension.
-And a felony DUI causing injury carries up to a five-year license suspension.
-(But the defendant may be able to continue driving with an ignition interlock device.)6
+Plus a felony DUI causing injury carries up to a five-year license suspension.
+(But you may be able to continue driving with an ignition interlock device.)6

 3.1.
 What if I refused to take a breath or blood test?

-DUI arrestees who refuse to submit to a breath test or blood test face a license suspension of one year (or more if they have prior DUIs).
-It does not matter whether the driver was involved in an accident or not.7
+If you refuse to submit to a breath test or blood test, you face a license suspension of one year (or more if you have prior DUIs).
+It does not matter whether you were involved in an accident or not.7

 4. Does not having car insurance trigger a license suspension after an accident in California?

 Yes.
-People who get in a car accident and have no insurance face a four-year license suspension.
-But they may be able to resume driving after one year if they obtain proof of insurance and maintain it for three years.8
+If you get in a car accident and have no insurance, you face a four-year license suspension.
+Though you may be able to resume driving after one year if you obtain proof of insurance and maintain it for three years.8

 5. Will I lose my license for not reporting an accident?

-Yes, the DMV will suspend the license of people who fail to report a car accident within 10 days if someone was injured or killed, or if property damage exceeds $1,000.
-It does not matter if the person was not at fault for the accident.9 See our page on Can you file a police report days after an accident?
+Yes, the DMV will suspend your license if you fail to report a car accident within 10 days if someone was injured or killed, or if property damage exceeds $1,000.
+It does not matter if you were not at fault for the accident.9 See our page on Can you file a police report days after an accident?

 6. Will my license get suspended if I miss court?

-Note that missing court can also cause the criminal court to issue a bench warrant for the person’s arrest.
+Note that missing court can also cause the criminal court to issue a bench warrant for your arrest.

 7. Can reckless driving cause me to lose my license?

-The DMV may suspend a defendant’s license for reckless driving.
-But more commonly the DMV just adds two or more points to his/her driving record.
+The DMV may suspend your license for reckless driving.
+Though more commonly the DMV just adds two or more points to your driving record.
 (Note that accumulating four points in one year will trigger an automatic suspension.)11

-- get a driver’s license suspension set aside.12
+- get your driver’s license suspension set aside.12

 This request must be made within: